 Progesterone hormone tablets

-Progesterone treatment opposes the oestrogen effects on the endometrial growths which causes them to ‘shrink’.
+Progesterone treatment opposes the estrogen effects on the endometrial growths which causes them to ‘shrink’.
 Progesterone also prevents ovulation which lowers the oestrogen levels.
 Side effects include: irregular menstrual bleeding, weight gain, mood changes, bloating, fatigue, depression, and nausea.
 Progestogens are the most commonly used form of medical therapy.

 Examples include the drugs medroxyprogesterone acetate (Provera), dydrogesterone and norethisterone.
 It has long been known that progestogens can alter the blood lipids (fats) in an unfavourable way, which might theoretically lead to an increased risk of blood clots (thrombosis).